subsurfaceinsights/odmx/README.md

 ## Installing PostgreSQL

 ODMX uses exclusively PostgresSQL with Postgis extension.
+This library is compatible with PostgreSQL 13.
+It may work with other versions, but has not been fully tested.

 ### Mac

 `brew install postgresql`

-### Linux
+### Ubuntu

 `sudo apt-get install postgresql postgresql-contrib postgis postgresql-13-postgis-3`